-Will joined the Department of Criminology within the School of Justice Studies in June 2020 having held previous lecturing and research posts at the University of Liverpool and LJMU.
-Drawing primarily on Sociology, Philosophy of Social Science, Critical Criminology and Critical Social Policy, his research interests span two related areas within this interdisciplinary space: 1) Violence, Victimisation, Death and Bereavement and 2) Social Theory and Social Science Methodology.
+I joined the School of Justice Studies in June 2020 having held previous lecturing and research posts at the University of Liverpool and LJMU.
+Drawing primarily on sociology, philosophy of social science, critical criminology and critical social policy, my research interests span two related areas within this interdisciplinary space: 1) violence, death and bereavement and 2) social theory and social science methodology.

 McGowan W. 2019.
 Performing Atrocity: Staging Experiences of Violence and Conflict Lippens R, Murray E. Representing the Experience of War and Atrocity: Interdisciplinary Explorations in Visual Criminology Palgrave Macmillan 978-3-030-13925-4 Publisher Url Public Url

 McGowan W. 2017.
 The perils of ‘uncertainty’ for fear of crime research in the 21st century Lee M, Mythen G. The International Handbook on Fear of Crime Routledge 9781315651781 Publisher Url Public Url

 Carrapico HF, Massoumi N, McGowan W, Mythen G. Disputing Security and Risk: The Convoluted Politics of Uncertainty The Politics of Uncertainty Routledge Public Url

 Fletcher S, McGowan W. The Neoliberal State: Then and Now Scott D, Sim J. Demystifying Power, Crime and Social Harm Palgrave Public Url

 Fletcher S, McGowan W. The Financial Life of Funerals before Death Mallon S, Towers L. Death, Dying and Bereavement: New Sociological Perspectives Routledge Public Url